graykimbrough/atus-commuting/README.md

 ATUS data were sourced from [ATUS-X](https://www.atusdata.org/atus/), in the form of hierarchical extracts.
 The provided .do files were edited to construct from these hierarchical files a rectangular dataset, with individual and household characteristics attached to each activity line in a respondent's time diary.

 ### Supplied as .zip files
-To use provided data files, check each relevant subdirectory of the data directory for a zipped compressed file; unzip these files in the given directories.
+A data file is provided in .zip format in the [data/input](data/input) directory.
+To use this file, unzip it in its given directory.

 ### Versioning
 Stata data files may be unreadable on Stata versions prior to 13.0.
 Contact the author for older versions of these datasets.